 Amazon launched the Prime video streaming services in India, in 2016, with a budget of Rs.
 2000 crores.
 According to experts, it will be making a bulk investment to create a mark in the market which although small, but extremely competitive.

 “We have no plans to become a record label and have no plan to do originals.
-However we continue to work closely with label partners and see what more in terms of musical experiences we can offer,” said Sahas Malhotra, Director Amazon Music India in an interview.
+However we continue to work closely with label partners and see what more in terms of musical experiences we can offer,” said Sahas Malhotra, Director of Amazon Music India in an interview.

 Amazon is expected to pitch with 10 million users as per its Prime subscribers in India becoming the 3rd highest competitor as soon as it launches.

 During its last venture i.e. the video streaming services, Amazon was able to surpass Netflix by offering cheaper prices and was able to garner an audience of more than 600,000 dedicated viewers.
-Considering its large share in online marketplace, loyal user base in Prime video services and owing to the authentic content due to exclusive partnerships and creative content creation (possibly later), Amazon might as will be keeping others on their toes in terms of competition and will be covering a significant market base in this growing industry in a short span of time.
+Considering its large share in the online marketplace, loyal user base in Prime video services, and owing to the authentic content due to exclusive partnerships and creative content creation (possibly later), Amazon might as will be keeping others on their toes in terms of competition and will be covering a significant market base in this growing industry in a short span of time.